sophiagracelydia/Power-BI/PowerBI Query Editor.md

 # PowerBI Query Editor

 Ribbons present in the query editor.
+We need to Transform the data, create data model and visualize the data.
+Open the sales csv file and open the transform data.
+This will open a query editor for us to do the data cleaning.
 1. File
 2. Home
 3. Transform